stasaki/clei2block/README.md

     cd clei2block

-Command line arguments for clei2block are as follows
+Command-line arguments for clei2block are as follows

     python clei2block.py <path to input data> <path to output> <dimensionality of the latent space> <dimensionality of hidden layer> <if you want to apply the model to other data specify the path to the data (Optional)> <input features for latent embedding> <input features for linear regression>